Zrna/newsletter-signup/README.md

 Installation
 ---
-1. Donwload or clone the project
+1. Download or clone the project
 2. Go into the project
 3. Run `npm install`
 4. Create database and name it "join_us"